Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The French Christmas meal became more sophisticated in the late 19th century, during the Belle Epoque, as bread prices fell, allowing more discretionary income to be spent on meat.

-Still, it would take the 20th century for Christmas recipes to begin appearing in cookbooks.
 In post-World War I rural cookbooks, pork is at the heart of the Christmas meal and while fowl is also highlighted, it's still a dish for the wealthy.

-What is Christmas eve in French?
+What is the main Christmas meal in France?

-Who celebrates Christmas in France?
+Do non-Christians celebrate Christmas in France?

 Did you enjoy this article?
 I'd love if you shared it!